-The Mutter Museum makes a lot of the “Secret Philadelphia” lists for a good reason.
-Its wall of skulls, deformed skeletons and jars of pickled body parts is definitely not for the squeamish, but is fascinating to anyone with a love the macabre, an interest in human anatomy, or the history of medicine.
-Exhibits include: a death cast and the liver of conjoined twins Chang and Eng Bunker, slides of Einstein’s brain, the “soap lady,” drawers full of foreign items removed from patients’ stomachs (how’s that for a collecting obsession?), the skeleton of a Victorian lady permanently disfigured from wearing a corset, the “American Giant” (the tallest human skeleton on exhibit in North America).
+The Mutter Museum makes a lot of secret Philadelphia lists for a good reason.
+Its wall of skulls, its deformed skeletons, and its jars of pickled body parts are definitely not for the squeamish, but are fascinating to anyone with a love the macabre, an interest in human anatomy, or the history of medicine.
+Exhibits include: a death cast and the liver of conjoined twins Chang and Eng Bunker, slides of Einstein’s brain, the “soap lady,” drawers full of foreign items removed from patients’ stomachs (how’s that for a collecting obsession?), the skeleton of a Victorian lady permanently disfigured from wearing a corset, and the “American Giant” (the tallest human skeleton on exhibit in North America).

-The museum offers temporary exhibits (2018’s Victorian Hair Art exhibit is the ultimate expression of the Victorian’s fascination with death).
-The Mutter also has the best gift shop in Philadelphia – with plush Ebola viruses and other cells, along with must-haves like conjoined twin gingerbread cookie cutters.
+In addition to the permanent displays, the museum runs temporary exhibits (2018’s Victorian Hair Art exhibit is the ultimate expression of the Victorian fascination with death).
+The Mutter also has the best gift shop in Philadelphia – with plush Ebola viruses and other types of cells, along with must-haves like conjoined twin gingerbread cookie cutters.

 Tobey says: Gross!